abuehl/mod_test/README.md

 There are two distinct classes both named `Impl` in module `X.A` and module `X.B`.
 These classes are **not** exported, so they should be local to the modules (module linkage).

+The project was created with Microsoft Visual Studio Community 2022 (64-bit) Version 17.12.5.
+Open the file `mod_test.sln`.